-challenges to election results, provides comparative data on electoral dispute resolution systems designed to deal with challenges to election results.
+This part provides data on electoral dispute resolution systems designed to deal with challenges to election results.
 Data includes details on jurisdiction, timelines, and standing to bring such challenges.

-challenges related to campaign financing, covers institutional oversight of campaign finance and the procedures of handling infractions related to breaches of regulations.
-It also includes the types of non-criminal sanctions against such infractions.
+This part covers institutional oversight of campaign finance and the procedures of handling infractions related to breaches of regulations.

 - Binding voluntary arbitration: A process in which the disputing parties choose and agree a neutral person to hear their dispute and resolve it by making a final and binding decision or award.
 Arbitration is an adversarial, adjudicative process designed to resolve the specific issues submitted by the parties.
 Arbitration differs significantly from litigation in that (1) it does not require conformity with the legal rules of evidence and procedure, (2) there is flexibility in timing and choice of decision makers, and (3) the proceeding is conducted in private rather than in a public forum.
 Binding arbitration awards are usually enforceable by courts, so long as there are no defects in the arbitration procedure.